 - On-site processing or composting of livestock is not allowed.

 - Agricultural education activities do not require a temporary use permit.

-- The number of dwelling units allowed on site is determined by base zoning district regulations.
+- The number of dwelling units allowed on site is determined by base zoning districtopen_in_new regulations.

 - Maintain the residential character of neighborhood on your lot.